-Lastly, the whisky tastings and education help the attendee to learn about whisky.
+Lastly, the tastings and education help the attendees learn about whisky.
 Set yourself up for success by including educational whisky seminars.
 The seminars increase your whisky knowledge significantly.

 Next, the Head of Maturing Whisky Stocks for the Glenmorangie Company, Brendan McCarron, educated the attendees on Dram Theory.

-Since I was keen to try the Extremely Rare and the Signet, Brendan explained the differences between the two whiskies.
+BRENDAN EXPLAINED THE DIFFERENCES BETWEEN THE TWO WHISKIES since I was keen to try the Extremely Rare and the Signet.
 I sampled the two whiskies, and I’m happy to say that the flavors of the two whiskies were captivating.

-The presentation was excellent, leading to the opportunity to taste 6 of Glenmorangie’s whiskies, as shown in the below picture.
+The presentation was excellent, allowing the opportunity to taste 6 of Glenmorangie’s whiskies, as shown in the picture below.

 Closing the whisky evening

-The whisky fest was informative and as well as an excellent opportunity to taste whiskies from around the world.
-By attending a San Francisco Whiskyfest 2016, you also got the chance to also meet distillery representatives.
+The whisky fest was informative and an excellent opportunity to taste whiskies worldwide.
+By attending San Francisco Whiskyfest 2016, you also met distillery representatives.

 Afterward, you can look forward to WhiskyFest going to Washington, DC, on March 2, 2017, or Chicago on April 21, 2017.
 The WhiskyFest website will provide all the necessary details, from the seminars being presented to listing the whiskies served during the tastings.